Daboss7173/Daboss7173.github.io/README.md

 Check them out!
 https://github.com/craftersshaft/

 This should also go without saying, but I am not associated with any of the people that have made forks of my repository.
-I do not recommend playing on them for a variety of reasons (mainly the ocd inducing level of duplicate versions and poor, inconsistant organization)

-So yeah.
-You can check them out if you want.
-I'm not gonna stop you or anything, but don't say I didn't warn you.
+If there is a problem with a fork of this repository, contact the person responsible for the fork.
+Not me.
+Thank you.

 ## How to play